MannuVilasara/CODSOFT/README.md

 - Calculator: A cli based calculator, easy to use, interactive.
 - Password-Generator: A simple cli based strong password generator.
-- To-Do-List: command-line based todo application with menu as well
+- To-Do-List: command-line based todo application with menu as well.
+- Rock-Paper-Scissors-Game: a gui based rock paper scissors game.
+- Contact-Book: A cli based contact book written in python with menu.

 > I will update this readme as I continue the project and will remove this line when its completed